P-Square: Influences

 Michael Jackson in 1984.
 He is cited as P-Square's major musical inspiration.

-P-Square has cited Bobby brown, Michael Jackson, and MC Hammer as musical inspirations.
+P-Square has cited Bobby Brown, Michael Jackson, and MC Hammer as musical inspirations.
 Peter stated, "...We were like a group; Paul, my elder brother Tony and I, we found ourselves miming the songs of MC Hammer, Bobby Brown and others but the main singer to push us a lot was Michael Jackson."

 Musical style

-P-Square music is a fusion of R&B, Hip Hop, Afropop & Dance Pop.
+P-Square's music is a fusion of R&B, Hip Hop, Afropop & Dance Pop.
 Their musical style is generally characterized by big budget videos, love focused lyrics, relaxed rhythms, evocative and dance-floor ready music.
 In an interview with Wendy Williams, Paul stated, " P-Square's most dance and club songs come from Peter, and I am into mid tempo and love songs.
 While the concept for our Video directions comes from Jude."

 Stage and videos

-P-Square's Stage Performances have been receiving praises and accolades by spectators and critics.
-Besides incorporating singing and dancing into a stage presence, they also thrill audiences with their mastery of playing multiple musical instruments.
+P-Square's Stage Performances have received praise from fans and critics for their stage presence; singing, dancing, and playing multiple musical instruments during performances.

-P-Square has received accolades for their big budget and game-changing videos such as "Temptation remix (2006)" and "Do Me (2008)".
-They always maintained that shooting quality videos have been an advantage to their career transformation.
+P-Square has received accolades for their 'big-budget' and 'game-changing' videos such as "Temptation remix (2006)" and "Do Me (2008)".
+Statedly, 'they always maintained that shooting quality videos have been an advantage to their career transformation.'